kthohr/optim/README.md

 ![Ackley](https://github.com/kthohr/kthohr.github.io/blob/master/pics/ackley_fn_3d.png)

 This is a well-known test function with many local minima.
-Newton-type methods (like BFGS) are sensitive to the choice of initial values, and will perform rather poorly here.
+Newton-type methods (such as BFGS) are sensitive to the choice of initial values, and will perform rather poorly here.
 As such, we will employ a global search method; in this case: Differential Evolution.

 Code: